Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 After earning her doctorate, Wedryk became a nutrients developer for one of the largest American farmer-owned agricultural cooperatives, before she moved up to work for Rx Green Technologies.

 Along with Drs.
-Wedryk and Gayomba, Rx has plenty of other scientists and professional cannabis cultivators on staff, including Ryan Bennett, a chemist and lab analysis expert, and Eric Johnson, a long-time grower for licensed, legal cannabis cultivation grow op businesses.
+Wedryk and Gayomba, Rx has other scientists and professional cannabis cultivators on staff.

 Before they created their product line, Rx Green scientists talked extensively to professional, licensed cannabis growers and smaller-scale growers about problems with other nutrients brands and general growing issues.